On Spaces Associated with Invariant Divisors on Galois Covers of Riemann Surfaces and Their Applications: Galois Covers of Compact Riemann Surfaces

+When $S$ is the Riemann sphere $\mathbb{P}^{1}(\mathbb{C})$, with a natural coordinate $z$, the map $f$ yields the canonical meromorphic function $f^{*}z$ on $X$.
+The cyclic covers involved are $Z_{m_{l}}$ curves, and thus one can study meromorphic functions on $X$ in terms of the theory of such curves treated in, e.g., \cite{[FZ]} and \cite{[Z]}.
+This also puts some of the results of this paper in the context required for the sequel \cite{[KZ]}.

-Concentrating on the case with $S=\mathbb{P}^{1}(\mathbb{C})$ again, a remark about the comparison with \cite{[Z]} is in order here.
-Recall that in this reference $w_{l}$ was normalized such that the function $F_{l}$ appearing in the $Z_{m_{l}}$ equation is a monic polynomial having no roots of order $m_{l}$ or more (so that its divisor is normalized).
-We shall not require such normalizations here.
+A remark about the comparison with \cite{[Z]} is in order here.
+Recall that in this reference $w_{l}$ was normalized such that the function $F_{l}$ appearing in the $Z_{m_{l}}$ equation is a monic polynomial in $f^{*}z$ having no roots of order $m_{l}$ or more.
+We shall not require this property here (though see the remark after Proposition \ref{charZn}).
 On the other hand, we shall assume that the order of $F_{l}(z)$ at $\infty$ is divisible by $m_{l}$ for every $l$, to avoid branching over $\infty$ (see Propositions \ref{psiZn} and \ref{StoGbr}).
-This condition is easily obtained by composing $z$ with an automorphism of $\mathbb{P}^{1}(\mathbb{C})$ if necessary.
-Back in the general setting, we shall later require (see Proposition \ref{norminvdiv} below, as well as the assertions following it) a point on which we shall concentrate all the non-normalized parts of divisors, and it will be more convenient to assume that this point is not the image of branch points from $X$.
-The natural choice in case $S=\mathbb{P}^{1}(\mathbb{C})$ would be to take this point to be $\infty$, and this is the reason why we are looking for presentations in which $\infty$ in not the image of branch points from $X$.
+This condition is easily obtained by composing $f$ with an automorphism of $\mathbb{P}^{1}(\mathbb{C})$ if necessary.
+Back to the general setting, we shall later require a point $\nu \in S$ on which we shall concentrate all the non-normalized parts of divisors, and it will be more convenient to assume that $\nu$ is not a branching image.
+The natural choice in case $S=\mathbb{P}^{1}(\mathbb{C})$ would be $\nu=\infty$, and this is the reason why we are looking for presentations with no branching over that point.